May 19, 2011

 The Chateau Theater entrance was located on Broadway north of Grace Street.
 The Flora Building (theater space within) was designed by August C. Willmanns and property owned by Russian born

-Albert Fuchs and was operated by Ascher Brothers theater circuit.
-The building had several offices, a upstairs ballroom, 22 lanes of bowling, and 22 billiards tables that was next to Fuchs luxury apartment building of the same name.
+Albert Fuchs theater was operated by Ascher Brothers theater circuit.
+The building itself had several offices, a upstairs ballroom, 22 lanes of bowling, and 22 billiards tables that was next to Fuchs luxury apartment building of the same name.
 In order to highlight this theater I must mention that the owner of the building also owned most of the property from Broadway to Rokeby (Fremont), Sheridan Road to Grace Street - see map above.
 Before converting his property to a series of buildings Mr. Albert Fuch owned a greenhouse on Broadway near the Grace according to a 1894 Sanborn Fire Map.
 Mr. Fuch was a horticulturist by trade owning another greenhouse on the west-side of Halsted Street north of Addison.

 Largest Off-Loop Theater